wriddhibagchi/jaboi-privacy/privacy_policy.md

 ## Introduction

-Chalo ("we", "our", or "us") respects your privacy and is committed to protecting your personal data.
+Jaboi ("we", "our", or "us") respects your privacy and is committed to protecting your personal data.
 This privacy policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Information We Collect